choosing the right generator: commercial vs industrial

 Fuel type

-Commercial generators use gasoline, propane, or natural gas.
-These fuel types are suitable for short-term and flexible operations, and are easy to refuel and maintain.
+Commercial generators use gasoline, propane, or natural gas, suitable for short-term flexible operations and easy to refuel and maintain.

 Industrial generators mainly rely on diesel or natural gas.
-Diesel is chosen for its efficiency and long-duration power.
-Natural gas, meanwhile, is cleaner and emits less over time.
+Diesel is chosen for its efficiency and long-duration power, with diesel generators able to generate up to 2,500 kW and suit remote sites without a power connection.
+Natural gas is cleaner and emits less over time, though natural gas generators require a wellhead connection and produce less power than diesel units.

 Installation and maintenance

-Usually simple, involving basic routine inspections and service, which can be easily managed by small business owners.
+Commercial generators use plug-and-play installation requiring minimal technical skills, with routine inspections and service that can be managed by small business owners.

 Cost considerations